dfischer/betterfrontend/readme.md

 Foresight is simply being mindful of the future and the growth of the application.
 The HTML & CSS layer does not have a toolkit for testing.
 That means you have to be mindful of repercussions when making any modifications to the code.
 This is absolutely critical and a unique problem for the front-end.
 With the back-end layer you can make changes to your code and have confidence that your tests will tell you when you break something.
 The front-end layer doesn’t have a tool for this.
 If you break the html or styling, you may never know until it’s too late.
 That’s a really bad situation.
 So the only way you can avoid that is with a good architecture in place that is mindful of foresight.

+## What we're solving

+The principles that [BEM](http://bem.github.com/bem-method/pages/beginning/beginning.en.html) mentions is great and no point rewriting it:

+### Fast-to-develop, long-lived projects
+> It should be possible to develop and launch the first version quickly with an architecture that helps maintain it in the long run.

+### Numerous people working on a project
+> We should be able to organize work efficiently in teams of 2 or more developers.

+### Team scalability
+> Adding new people to a product team should improve its productivity.
+We need to be able to assign new members to a team without a steep learning curve.
+> Code should be well-structured for a project to remain maintainable over time and team changes.

+### Code reuse
+> To maintain UI consistency and minimize development effort on typical interface components, those components have to be easily reusable.

 # Contributors